William Priest: Cricket

 With a good reputation as a school cricketer, Priest played club cricket for Carisbrook Cricket Club in Dunedin.
-He was a batsman who immediately made a "good impression" with the side in 1929.
-The Evening Star described him as "a most promising young batsman", saying that "he kept the ball down, punished the loose stuff, and made a good job of any ball that asked to be driven to the off boundary", whilst the Otago Daily Times reported that his "driving and square cutting were always well timed" and predicted that he would become a "very valuable" member of the side.
+He was a batsman who immediately made a "good impression" with the team in 1929.
+The Evening Star described him as "a most promising young batsman", saying that "he kept the ball down, punished the loose stuff, and made a good job of any ball that asked to be driven to the off boundary", whilst the Otago Daily Times reported that his "driving and square cutting were always well timed" and predicted that he would become a "very valuable" member of the team.
 Later in the same year the paper described him as a "stylish batsman", albeit one who had made a run of scores all in the 30s.

-By the start of the 1931–32 season he had moved from Carisbrook to play for the Dunedin University side, playing in its first season in the senior competition, by which time The Star, a Christchurch newspaper, was describing him as a "well-known" cricketer with "sound batting knowledge" who had "for so long been a consistent batsman".
+By the start of the 1931–32 season he had moved from Carisbrook to play for the Dunedin University team, playing in its first season in the senior competition, by which time The Star, a Christchurch newspaper, was describing him as a "well-known" cricketer with "sound batting knowledge" who had "for so long been a consistent batsman".
 In December, after showing "good form", he was selected for the Otago squad for the Plunket Shield matches against Canterbury and Auckland.
 The Star described him as "a solid and consistent batsman who has shown improved form since he went from Carisbrook to the University eleven.
 Last season he put together some useful scores for Carisbrook, and this season has scored 161 runs with an average of 40.25.
 He has a good range of scoring shots, being especially strong on the off-drive", although the paper thought that he may be the Otago twelfth man for the Shield match against Canterbury.